IvanSarapura/Auction/README.md

 - **Logic**:
   1. Verifies that the new bid is at least 5% higher than the previous best bid.
   2. Updates the values to indicate the new best bid and new best bidder.
+  3. If the user has bid before, updates their existing offer; otherwise creates a new offer entry.
-  3. Registers the user if it's the first time they make a bid.
+  4. Registers the user in the uniqueBidders list if it's their first time bidding.
-  4. Updates the user's balance by adding their new bid.
+  5. Updates the user's balance by adding their new bid to their existing balance.
-  5. Extends the auction time if the bid occurs near the end of the auction.
+  6. Extends the auction time if the bid occurs near the end of the auction.
-  6. Emits an event to indicate that there was a new bid.
+  7. Emits an event to indicate that there was a new bid.

 ### `returnDeposits()`
 - Only the owner can execute this function.
 - This function can only be executed when the auction is finished.
-- **Description**: Returns the bid Ether to users who did not win.
+- **Description**: Returns the bid Ether to users who did not win and transfers the remaining balance to the owner.
 - **Logic**:
   1. Verifies all auction participants.
   2. If the user's balance is less than the best bidder's, their Ether is returned.